anoixis/cookies/README.md

 Basic Usage
 -----------

-The easiest way to start working with FIG Cookies is by using the `FigRequestCookies` and `FigResponseCookies` classes.
-They are facades to the primitive FIG Cookies classes.
+The easiest way to start working with Tank Cookies is by using the `RequestCookies` and `ResponseCookies` classes.
+They are facades to the primitive Tank Cookies classes.
 Their jobs are to make common cookie related tasks easier and less verbose than working with the primitive classes directly.

 There is overhead on creating `Cookies` and `SetCookies` and rebuilding requests and responses.
-Each of the `FigCookies` methods will go through this process so be wary of using too many of these calls in the same section of code.
-In some cases it may be better to work with the primitive FIG Cookies classes directly rather than using the facades.
+Each of the `Cookies` methods will go through this process so be wary of using too many of these calls in the same section of code.
+In some cases it may be better to work with the primitive Tank Cookies classes directly rather than using the facades.